trungpham141205/Full_Adder/README.md

 # Full_Adder

-This project is a basic implementation of a Half Adder using the Verilog Hardware Description Language (HDL).
+This project is a basic implementation of a Full Adder using the Verilog Hardware Description Language (HDL).
 It demonstrates a complete digital design flow, including RTL coding, verification via simulation, synthesis, and timing analysis using Intel Quartus Prime.

 This project aims to understand the basic principles of combinational logic design and the digital design flow using Verilog HDL and Intel Quartus Prime tools.